 2023 Warders Hotel (block 2), 32 pc collection, Prendiville Group (WA)

-2022 Kira Abricossova Bousloff OAM, Gifted to the West Australian Ballet, The Landsmith Collection (WA)
+2022 Kira Abricossova Bousloff OAM, bequeathed to the West Australian Ballet, The Landsmith Collection (WA)

 2020 Warders Hotel & Emily Taylor Restaurant, 28 pc collection, Matthew Crawford Architect, Prendiville Group (WA)